-Using the method described above the three-point problem solution #1) shows that three "loss of drill water" borings provided a solution that identifies an open fracture or fracture zone oriented N37°W, 1.5°NE.
-In order to test for and verify the lateral extent of the feature detected in Figure 13 we also grouped boring MR-101A, MR-105, and MR-115 as similar because of an RQD drop in Run 3C (64%) after much higher values in Runs 1C, 2C and 4C (REC and RQD % values both ranged from 95%-100% in these runs) and the presence of open (0.3') fractures.
-This allowed for two additional three-point solutions using MR-101A, MR-105, and MR-110 [Solution #2 = N12°E, 1°SE] and MR-105, MR-110, and MR-115 [Solution #3 = N3°W, 1.5°NE] (not shown here) which not only overlapped with Figure 13 result but yielded nearly identical strike and dip solutions.
+Using the method described above, Figure 22 (three-point problem solution #1) shows that three "loss of drill water" borings provided a solution that identifies an open fracture or fracture zone oriented N37°W, 1.5°NE.
+In order to test for and verify the lateral extent of the feature detected in Figure 22 we also grouped boring MR-101A, MR-105, and MR-115 as similar because of an RQD drop in Run 3C (64%) after much higher values in Runs 1C, 2C and 4C (REC and RQD % values both ranged from 95%-100% in these runs) and the logging of open (0.3') fractures.
+This allowed for two additional three-point solutions (Figure 23 and 24) which yielded nearly identical strike and dip solutions.
+(Compare Figures 22 through 24.)

-Keeping in mind that strike varies greatly for very gently inclined features and is, in fact, infinite as one approaches $0^{\circ}$ dip, all three solutions were considered to be in agreement - they defined an open, through-going continuous upper fracture zone from one end of the site to the other with an approximate N-S strike and an average essentially subhorizontal eastward dip of 1.4°.
-Clearly, three separate groups of overlapping solutions that yield nearly identical orientations that support the existence of the subsurface feature.
-In addition, the solutions provide continuity for identifying the lateral extent of the fractures below the site as discussed in a later section.
+Figure 23 (three-point problem solution #2) shows an open fracture oriented N12°E, 1°SE for borings MR-101A, MR-105, and MR-110.
+Figure 24 (three-point problem solution #3) shows an open fracture oriented N3°W, 1.5°NE for borings MR-105, MR-110, and MR-115.
+Keeping in mind that strike varies greatly for very gently inclined features and is, in fact, infinite as one approaches 0° dip, all three solutions are considered to be in agreement - they define an open, through-going continuous upper fracture zone from one end of the site to the other with an approximate N-S strike and an average essentially subhorizontal eastward dip of 1.4°.
+Clearly, three groups of overlapping solutions that yield nearly identical orientations support the explanation and existence of the subsurface feature.
+In addition, the solutions provide continuity for identifying the lateral extent of the fractures below the site.

 Borings MR-102, MR-111, and MR-113 show similar traits as those above in that they indicate a marked decrease of REC % and RQD % in lower core runs below a reach of competent rock.
-Using these data, three-point problem solution #4 shows a secondary deeper (lower) open fracture oriented N52°E and dipping 5°SE (Figure 14).
+Using these data, three-point problem solution #4 shows a secondary deeper (lower) open fracture oriented N52°E and dipping 5°SE (Figure 25).
 The lower fracture is not as wide (0.2' to 1.8' wide) as the upper fracture and occurs 10' to 14' deeper than the upper fracture with slightly steeper dip.